jorgeAM/grpc-kata-payment-service/README.md

-# Go Template
+# gRPC Payment Service

-A comprehensive boilerplate template for building production-ready Golang APIs with clean architecture principles.
-This template provides a complete foundation with domain-driven design, extensive utility packages, and enterprise-grade features for scalable API development.
+A comprehensive gRPC-based payment service built with clean architecture principles.
+This service provides a complete foundation with domain-driven design, extensive utility packages, and enterprise-grade features for scalable payment processing.

 ## Features